HectorMacassa/hectormacassa/README.md

-### Hi there 👋 My name is Hector Macassa, welcome to my repo!!!
+### Hi there 👋 My name is Hector Macassa.
 -----------------------------------------------------------------
 ## Full-Stack Developer.
 Software Engineer.
 --------------------------------------------------------
+As a full-stack developer, I leverage the power of the MEAN stack and Java to craft fully functional web applications ready for deployment.
+From dynamic user interfaces using Angular to robust server-side logic with Node.js, my projects showcase the seamless integration of MongoDB for efficient data management.
+As a Software Engineer, I excel in writing low-level code, architecting scalable systems, and implementing innovative solutions.
+Explore my repository to witness the convergence of my full-stack development skills and software engineering expertise, delivering impactful and polished software solutions.

 - 🌍 I'm based in Emalahleni(Witbank),MP
 - 🔭 I’m currently working on various projects to enhance my programming skills